Jarir Bookstore

+History

+Jarir was established in Riyadh in 1974 as a small bookshop on Jarir Street, from where it derives its name.
+It dealt in used books and art sold by expats living in Riyadh, Saudi Arabia.
+In the 1980s, Jarir opened a second branch in Riyadh followed by one in the 1990s.
+In 2003, the company had undergone an initial public offering and a third of its shares is currently traded on Tadawul the Saudi stock exchange.
-In 2017: Jarir was recognized as the 7th “Most Valuable Retail Brand” in Saudi Arabia (BRANDZ Top 20 Most Valuable Saudi Arabian Brands).

-In 2018: Jarir figured in the “Top 100 Listed Companies” in the Arab World (Forbes, Middle East).
+In 2017, Jarir was recognized as the 7th “Most Valuable Retail Brand” in Saudi Arabia (BRANDZ Top 20 Most Valuable Saudi Arabian Brands).
+In 2018, Jarir figured in the “Top 100 Listed Companies” in the Arab World (Forbes, Middle East).

-Due to the COVID-19 Pandemic Online sales rose six-fold in the second quarter 2020 comparing to previous year.
+Due to the COVID-19 pandemic Online sales rose six-fold in the second quarter 2020 comparing to previous year.